Above: Honey, with Jasmine the Minon who has earned her Minion jacket.

 We also have adult volunteers who enjoy working here, like Sandy:

 Our adult volunteers earn double time, so adult minions earn one lesson for every four hours of work.
 When you’re a parent of a Minion and you stay to help with chores, your child earns double time if you work, too.
-If you work as an adult volunteer, even if it’s not on a regular basis, your child still earns double time.
+If you work as an adult volunteer, even if it’s not on a regular basis, your child (only one child for the time you work–multiple kids can’t count you at the same time) still earns double time.

 If you drive somewhere and take Minions (i.e. Meijer Gardens, Grand Ledge Victorian Days) and save your gas receipts, I pay for your gas, too.